 I look at other blogs and all of their houses look perfect.
 Mine doesn’t and I take pictures of it anyway.
-I try to skip the worst parts…like the basketball court my youngest drew on his bedroom carpet with permanent marker.
+I try to skip the worst parts…like the basketball court, my youngest drew on his bedroom carpet with a permanent marker.
 Sigh.

 Today’s pictures will prove my point.

-Our home was built in 1971 and I swear they put in windows they took out of a trailer.
+They built our home in 1971 and I swear they put in windows they took out of a trailer.
 They were Plexiglass with metal frames.
-Some were even single paned.
+Some even had a single pane.
 At the first opportunity…13 years after we bought the house…we put in replacement windows.
 At the time they did not make replacement windows for the basement.